bueti/shrinkster/README.md

 # Shrinkster

-Shrinkster is a URL shortener project built to get more familiar with Go.
+Shrinkster is a URL shortener project built with Go.
+The project is deployed to https://shrink.ch

 ## Setup

-This project uses Docker Compose to run the application and its dependencies.
-To get started, run the following command:
+Docker Compose is used to run the application and its dependencies.
+To get everything up and running locally, run the following command:

 ```sh
 docker compose up --build
 ```

 This will start the server and a Postgres database.
-You will have to configure the environment variables, or adapt the startup parameters to match your environment.
+You will have to configure the environment variables (via and .env file), or adapt the startup parameters to match your environment.

 ## Deployment

-This project uses Github Actions to build a Docker image and push it to Docker Hub.
-Then it uses a Github Action to deploy the image to a server using SSH.
+Shrinkster uses Github Actions to build a Docker image and push it to Docker Hub.
+Lastly, the image is deployed to an OVH VM using Docker Compose.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details